Animation Trainee Finder 2023-24

 ScreenSkills Animation Trainee Finder is an entry-level placement scheme which places trainees on animation productions to ensure a continued supply of talent capable of making world-class creative animated content.

-Participants become part of an industry-recognised group of trainees and receive exclusive access to training placements across the UK and will be matched with an industry mentor.
+Participants become part of an industry-recognised group of trainees and receive exclusive access to training placements across the UK.

-This is the first year that we are able to offer this programme with the support of UK animation productions that have paid into the ScreenSkills Animation Skills Fund.
-(A previous version of the programme was supported by Creative Skillset, the skills body that preceded ScreenSkills.)
-Places will be made available for up to 20 trainees for the inaugural year of the new programme.
+This is the second year that we are able to offer this programme thanks to the support of UK animation productions that have paid into the ScreenSkills Animation Skills Fund.
+Our previous edition ran in 2021 and was extended through to 2023.
+Places will be made available for up to 30 trainees for this edition of the programme.

-Animation Trainee Finder 2021-22 is now open for applications and is seeking trainees wanting to pursue a career in animation, particularly focusing on entry-level roles in the departments where there are identified shortage roles, namely animator, storyboard artist and rigger, and the much in demand entry-level role of production coordinator.
+Animation Trainee Finder 2023-24 is seeking trainees wanting to pursue a career in animation, particularly focusing on entry-level roles in the departments where there are identified shortage roles, namely 2D animators, 3D animators, storyboard artists, stop motion animators and, new for this year, production assistants, art department assistants and editors.

 To find out more about the roles mentioned, please explore the ScreenSkills job profiles.